A flow restrictor is a device or a tool that is installed in almost all of the faucets in your household.

 How To Remove An Aerator Flow Restrictor From The Bathroom’s Faucet?

-Now once you are done inspecting the flow restrictor, and you are pretty sure that it is an aerator flow restrictor,
+Once you are done inspecting the flow restrictor, and you are pretty sure that it is an aerator flow restrictor, you can begin the following steps.

 The process of removing it becomes slightly complicated as the restrictor is now inside the aerator, and that results in complications.